Lab 5: Keyboard Surfin'

 Type single keys to observe the scancodes for press, release, and auto-repeat.
 Then try typing modifier keys like Shift and Alt, singularly and in conjunction with other keys.
 Does shift being pressed changed what scancode is sent by a letter key?
 What about caps lock?
 Observe the sequence of scancodes to suss out what functionality is provided by the keyboard hardware and what features are to be implemented in the keyboard driver software.

-You're ready for the second check-in question 2
+You're ready for this check-in question 3

 4. Implement ps2_read